srulikuk/c-f2b/README.md

 &nbsp;

 ### <a name="todo">TODO:</a>
-1. Implement repeat offender punishment for bad logins that can easily be legitimate users that are bad with passwords, start the ban at 15/1day minutes and work the way up to 25 days
+1. Implement repeat offender punishment for bad logins that can easily be legitimate users that are bad with passwords, start the ban at 15 minutes / 1 day and work the way up to 25 days
 2. Find a way to ban all IP's that try probing closed ports
 3. Replace the "subprocess" in the python scripts with python code.